-Vince met BB Bugaloo when he was practicing sax under a bridge.
-BB, who was working at a nearby parking lot, came over and introduced himself after hearing him.
-BB was a well-known singer in his home country of Ghana, singing American soul and Ghanaian hi life.
+Vince met BB Bugaloo when he was practicing sax under the Columbus St. bridge.
+BB, who was working at a nearby parking lot with his band-mate Joe Afriyie, came over and introduced himself after hearing him.
+BB was a well-known singer in his home country of Ghana, singing American soul and Ghanaian high-life.
 He’d arrived in the US recently and was putting together an African reggae band in Chicago and was looking for a sax player.
 Vince began rehearsing with his band Asafo and invited me to tape them.
 In the summer of ’85, I produced the Asafo EP at Chicago Trax (then located a half block south of us on Wayne) for African businessman Robert Barimah Minta.
 Later, Vince and I attempted to put together a project featuring BB, but differences in vision shut down the effort and caused a brief rift in our friendship.

 Vince and I have maintained our friendship.
 He has contributed to almost all of my music projects.
 Of all the musician friends who have influenced me through the years, he is the one who has most directly calibrated my artistic compass.
 Interestingly, he now lives in Barrington, the place I grew up.
 I am living in Edison Park, next door to Park Ridge, where he grew up.

-These days he performs with Gerald McClendon and has recently put out a project featuring his arrangements of soul, R&B and blues chestnuts performed by Gerald and a crack ensemble of veteran Chicago side-men.
+These days he performs with Gerald McClendon and has recently produced a project featuring his arrangements of soul, R&B and blues chestnuts performed by Gerald and a crack ensemble of veteran Chicago side-men.